How do I check my coil threads?

 If you can’t feel your threads or have any of the symptoms above, you should call your GP or local sexual health service.
 Before you are seen for an examination, discuss with your doctor if you might need emergency contraception and use another form of contraception until you are seen.

 When you are examined, the doctor will perform a speculum examination (like during a smear test) to look for your threads and check for any other problems.
+It is possible to use a device to pull the threads back down into place if they have moved inside the cervix.
 If the threads can’t be seen, the next step is to arrange an ultrasound and provide you with different contraception to keep you protected from pregnancy.
 If the ultrasound shows the coil isn’t in the right position, your healthcare practitioner will discuss the next steps for removal or replacement of the coil.
 If the coil is in the correct position you can continue to use it for contraception.

 If you’ve experienced any of the above, don’t forget to leave us a review to share with other users!